Guidelines on the election of Fellows for candidates serving in the Armed Forces who are applying under this criterion.

 At the rank of Commander, Lieutenant Colonel and Wing Commander, normally it would be necessary for candidates to demonstrate that they have operated for five years at a level of superior responsibility.
 This is likely to mean demonstrating that appropriate sustained level of performance meriting Fellowship has been evident during more than one posting.

 At the rank of Lieutenant Commander, Major and Squadron Leader it will be unusual to be able to demonstrate that the level of performance required for Fellowship has been sustained over an acceptable period.
-However, as with all applications, each case should be assessed on its individual merits.
+However, as with all applications, each case will be assessed on its individual merits

 You will need to provide two referees who are able to confirm you meet all the criteria for Fellowship.